Est. 2026

 GIS tools weren't built for journalism.

 GIS platforms are built for one-off projects.
-They break when a team needs to collaboratively maintain a living dataset over months with trusted versioning, review, and deduplication.
+They break when a team needs to collaboratively maintain a living dataset over months with versioning, review, and deduplication.

-Presentation layers built on GIS tools are designed for professionals, not for everyday readers who need to see a story, drill into the data, and trust what they're looking at.
+Presentation layers built on GIS tools are designed for professionals, not for readers who need to see a story, drill into the data, and trust what they're looking at.

 Generalizing proven workflows